kalaiyarasi2/AI-resume-Scanning-sql/README.md

 ## 🚀 Features

-- 📄 **Upload Resume**: Supports PDF upload via an intuitive Streamlit interface.
+- 📄 Upload Resume: Supports PDF upload via an intuitive Streamlit interface.
-- 📊 **SQL-Driven Job Database**: Job roles and required skills are stored in a SQLite database.
+- 📊 SQL-Driven Job Database: Job roles and required skills are stored in a SQLite database.
-- ✅ **Skill Extraction**: Parses resumes to extract relevant skills using NLP.
+- ✅ Skill Extraction: Parses resumes to extract relevant skills using NLP.
-- 📌 **Match Score Calculation**: Compares resume skills with job requirements.
+- 📌 Match Score Calculation: Compares resume skills with job requirements.
-- 🧠 **Missing Skills Feedback**: Identifies which required skills are missing in the resume.
+- 🧠 Missing Skills Feedback: Identifies which required skills are missing in the resume.
-- 💡 **Simple & Lightweight**: Runs locally, no server required.
+- 💡 Simple & Lightweight: Runs locally, no server required.

 ---